elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 1.  👉 [ [Video] How To Install Hugo On Windows 10 With Chocolately Package Manager (Less Than 2.5 Minutes)](/blog/2022/06/install-hugo-on-windows-with-chocolately-package-manager/ "Install Hugo On Windows 10 With Chocolately Package Manager")
 2.  👉 [ [Video] How To Boostrap A New Hugo Theme And Display The Home Page ](/blog/2022/06/bootstrap-a-new-hugo-theme/ "Create A Hugo Theme From Scratch: Part 1")
+3.  👉 [[Video] Output Structured Data Using Hugo, YAML, and Frontmatter](/blog/2022/09/frontmatter-data-and-hugo-templates/ "Learn about Hugo context and outputting structured data using frontmatter parameters")

 ## What is the Hugo static site framework?